 If you or a loved one have been charged with a crime in Rhode Island, you may find yourself having difficulty navigating the Rhode Island court system.
-Some of the most common questions criminal defendants have involve sentences or punishments.
-The Rhode Island criminal sentences lawyers at our firm have answered some of these questions to help guide your discussions, negotiations, and decisions throughout the criminal process.
+Some of the most common questions criminal defendants have involved sentences or punishments.
+The lawyers at our firm have answered some of these questions to help guide your discussions, negotiations, and decisions throughout the criminal process.

 What is a filing?